iamFear/iamFear/README.md

 <h1 align="center">Hello World!
 I'm Daniel.</h1>
-<h3 align="center">I'm a 18 years old coder, businessman and investor, who loves to share his passions and knowledges with the world.
-Feel free to use all the information in this profile, enjoy it and have fun! 😆</h3>
+<h3 align="center">I'm a 19-year-old coder, businessman, and investor, who loves to share his passions and knowledge with the world.
+Feel free to use all the information in this profile, enjoy it, and have fun! 😆</h3>

 - 🌱 I’m currently learning: **Full stack development with MERN stack.**

-- 👨‍💻 All of my projects are available at: [https://bit.ly/3KsVN3g](https://bit.ly/3KsVN3g)
+- 👨‍💻 All of my projects are available at [https://bit.ly/3KsVN3g](https://bit.ly/3KsVN3g)

 - 📫 You can reach me by: **📧 email: danielburgoa50@gmail.com**